 Next, the patent agent will complete the patent application and submit it to the USPTO.
 While filling out the application, the patent agent will try to anticipate any questions the USPTO may have about the invention and any possible grounds for objection.

 Some inventors give their agent permission to communicate directly with the Patent Office.
-If given this authority, the patent agent can answer questions about the application and respond to a rejection on behalf of their client.
+If given this authority, the patent agent can answer questions about the application and respond to rejection on behalf of their client.

 If you need assistance in creating and executing a patent, make sure to post a job on the UpCounsel marketplace.
-We offer legal assistance through the expertise of our vast pool of legal professionals.
-We accept only the best, meaning you will be served by the top 5 percent of lawyers to its site.
+UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average of 14 years of legal experience., including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.